fonorati/fittowear/docs/_posts/2022-03-22-definition-MWD.md

 I find it very appropriate because there is no uncertainty, no confusion, and also because the last statement adds a nice touch ("without interrupting or limiting the user's motions"): if you cannot move, you are not wearing the device, you are simply attached to it.

-On the other hand, when defining MWDs (often referred to as healthcare wearable devices, or wearable technology in healthcare) I find the definition in the specialized/scientific Literature often diluted in a long list of subsets and applications [Lee _et al_].
+On the other hand, when defining WMDs (often referred to as healthcare wearable devices, or wearable technology in healthcare) I find the definition in the specialized/scientific Literature often diluted in a long list of subsets and applications [Lee _et al_].
 Moreover, there is still confusion between what is health-related and what is instead individually clinically relevant.

-In this post, I will try to provide a (allegedly) technical, concise, operational definition of what a MWD is, or at least what I personally think a MWD is.
+In this post, I will try to provide a (allegedly) technical, concise, operational definition of what a WMD is, or at least what I personally think a WMD is.

 I will start with a very simple, intuitive definition.

-A MWD
+A WMD
 * is continuously (or almost continuously) worn by the user (according to the definition above, "worn" does not simply mean "attached").
 * is used in relation to some physiological and/or behavioral event(s).

-Based on this definition, everybody has encountered MWD in their lives, way before Fitbit and similar ones: glasses (another very common device, hearing aids, already requires a more specific formulation).
+Based on this definition, everybody has encountered WMD in their lives, way before Fitbit and similar ones: glasses (another very common device, hearing aids, already requires a more specific formulation).

 To make a narrower and more specific definition, I need more precise statements.

-A MWD
+A WMD
 * is continuously (or almost continuously) worn by the user.
 * captures (continuously or not) physiologically or behaviorally related signals from the user via one or more sensors.
 * is used in relation to some physiological and/or behavioral event(s).